imubarak234/youth-portal-2.0/README.md

 - Navigate to the repository by running `cd Budget-app`.

-- Run `yarn install` to install all dependencies
+- Run `npm install` to install all dependencies

 - Run `rails db:create`, and `rails db:migrate` to create and migrate your database.

 - Run `rails s` and go to http:localhost:3000 to view the app.

+## Built With

+- Ruby On Rails
+- Ruby Gems
+- HTML/CSS/SCSS
+- Javascript
+- Bootstrap 5.0

+## Version Control System

+- Git
+- GitHub